ndelnano/send_songs/README.md

   1. Configure Spotify developer application
   2. Configure Facebook Messenger bot page
-  3. Run terraform -- the API endpoint for the FB Messenger webhook is an output variable
+  3. Run terraform -- the API endpoint for the FB Messenger webhook is an output variable --This project uses terraform remote state.
+Before running Terraform, edit terraform/remote_state.tf to point to an S3 bucket of your own.
   4. Configure FB Webhook for 'Message received' events, using API endpoint from output variables by Terraform in step 3
   5. Create API Gateway + 2 Lambda functions described under Milestones that are not included in Terraform config --The API endpoint for the lambda function in the register_lambda/ dir should be distributed in the FB Page description as users will use it to sign up.